CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

      >**Note:** It may take 1-2 minutes to push the app container to ACR.

-1. Update the value of the **AZURE_REGION_FROM_CHALLENGE1_TASK01** variable to use the region that you selected in Challenege 01 Task 01.
+1. Update the value of the **AZURE_REGION_FROM_CHALLENGE1_TASK01** variable to use the region that you selected in Challenge 01 Task 01.
 Then, enter the command at the Terminal window prompt and then press **Enter**.

    ```
    $AZURE_REGION="AZURE_REGION_FROM_CHALLENGE01_TASK01"